How Much Does Security Awareness Training Cost? A Market Analysis

 Let's dive into these factors to understand their impact on the overall cost of running security awareness training.

-Self-service platforms are the most cost-efficient way of conducting security awareness training.
 Typically, these platforms operate under a low-margin, high-volume business model and rely on providing customers with all the information, tools, and educational content needed to conduct security awareness training.
-You sign-up for a free account, evaluate their platform, and if it suits your needs, you make a purchase.
-All without the need for human interaction.

 Cost of self-service security awareness training platforms